Bought/Thought 5/17--Spoilers to come!

 Captain America 18 - Another good start to what looks to be an interesting arc.
 Bucky's being handled a bit better than Jason Todd is now and we even got some Union Jack action going.
 Not to mention the return of old foes and three different stories bound to come to an explosive crash!

 Marvel Adventures Avengers 1 - Not bad, but felt a bit rushed.
 And silly.
 What I would've liked was an explanation on this all-new, all-different team.
 It's not the Avengers, and it's not the NEW Avengers.
 It's a completely different Avengers with a completely different government status and completely different Ultron.
 Maybe I missed the seeds for this in the other MA titles.
-But, what the hell, at least their first story lasted a SINGLE issue, so I'll check it out to see if yet another writer can do a superior Avengers tale to Bendis.
+But, what the bad place, at least their first story lasted a SINGLE issue, so I'll check it out to see if yet another writer can do a superior Avengers tale to Bendis.

 Marvel Legacy 1970’s Handbook - I love these books.
 A MUST for any collector.